gundik/box-with-three-tabs/README.md

 ### Serving files and RSS feeds (Proxy Server)

-In order to run the Proxy Server which serves data and services needed by the app for getting the `verilog.log` file and RSS feeds one has to run following instructions in the CLI:
+In order to run the Proxy Server which serves data and services needed by the app for getting the `varnish.log` file and RSS feeds one has to run following instructions in the CLI:

 ```